ameenkb/progress/README.md

   Day 5: Printer and Cutter Assignments

-  THe full day was dedicated for clarifying the doubts on the previous classes and practical side of designing, also to perform a simple assignment on creating any daily use objects using the 3D Printer, Laser Cutter and the Vinyl Printer.
+  The full day was dedicated for clarifying the doubts on the previous classes and practical side of designing, also to perform a simple assignment on creating any daily use objects using the 3D Printer, Laser Cutter and the Vinyl Printer.

   Daily Assignments:
   - Project:  Ideate the design of any daily use product to be cut and built using the Laser Cutter CNC machine